 Fire Safety Program

-The Rockdale County Fire Department offers a free home inspection program for citizens age 60 +.
-To schedule the Fire Department to visit your home for a free home inspection and smoke detection, complete and return the attached form.
+The Rockdale County Fire Department offers a home inspection program for citizens safe 60+.
+To schedule the Fire Department to visit your home for a free home inspection and smoke detection, complete and return the form.

 Trained and supervised homemakers provide assistance to homebound elderly persons aged 60+ in their homes.
 Services provided include: